shivannis/xandr-docs-public/xandr-docs/articles/monetize/reselling-managed-inventory.md

 ---
 title: Reselling Managed Inventory
-description: This page will provide an overview of reselling-related settings, as well as offer instructions for how to configure your inventory for reselling. ms.date: 10/28/2023
+description: This page provides an overview of reselling-related settings, as well as offer instructions for how to configure your inventory for reselling. ms.date: 10/28/2023
 ---